vipulnaik/diet-exercise-health/notes/2022-12-21-dental-cleaning.md

 ### Polishing

-The hygienist began with application of polish (normally that is done later, not sure for the reason for changing the order?).
+The hygienist began with application of polish (normally that is done later, not sure for the reason for changing the order?
+NOTE: See the [2024-04-03 dental cleaning's stained teeth section](2024-04-03-dental-cleaning.md#stained-teeth) for an explanation).

 ### Scraping/scaling